 Do you have a diagnosis of NBIA, or do you care for a person close to you with an NBIA disorder?
-Are you a physician or researcher, or do you simply want more information about these disorders?
+Are you a physician or researcher, or do you simply wish more information about these disorders?
 Then you are at the right place with NBIA Suisse!

-NBIA Suisse is a nonprofit association founded in 2015 and is exonerated from swiss taxes.
+NBIA Suisse is a nonprofit association founded in 2015 and is exonerated from Swiss taxes.
 Donations are – according to your local law – deductible from your income.

 Our commitee members are